rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 magic _ xs = xs
 ```

-Generally, we cannot prove that types `a` and `b` are the same, and thus the type-checker readily refuses our program.
+Generally, we cannot prove that types `a` and `b` are the same, and thus the type-checker readily reject our program.
 That's a win!

 > Again, it all boils down to the fact that parametricity is a strong promise.
 >
 > When we say that a function has to work for all types `a`, we cannot make assumptions on any capability offered by concrete types, which we don't know about beforehand.
-In particular, we do not know what the constructors of some concrete type `a` will look like, and thus we cannot even produce values of type `a`.
+> In particular, we do not know what the constructors of some concrete type `a` will look like, and thus we cannot even produce values of type `a`.
 >
 > Parametric polymorphism is a powerful and remarkably well-crafted tool to design type-safe APIs.